ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 **Ability**
 :    *   Valid Class 5 driver's license with a clean record, enabling safe and responsible vehicle movement.
      *   Skilled in driving both automatic and manual transmission vehicles, allowing for a wide range of vehicles to be handled efficiently.
-     *   Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes.
+     *   Familiar with operating pressure washers, steam cleaners, and other detailing tools for thorough cleaning processes.
-     *   Own a reliable vehicle and maintain it properly, ensuring punctuality and dependability for daily commute to work.

 **Soft Skills**
 :    *   Excellent attention to detail, ensuring every vehicle receives a meticulous and thorough cleaning.